 They can be eaten plain or mixed with smoked fish, smoked meat, or mushrooms.

 The sauce is often served with steamed matooke, rice, pumpkin, potatoes, and other Ugandan foods.
 This is a vegetarian dish can enjoy.

 You may have tasted fish from different parts of the world, but if you haven’t tasted fish from Uganda’s lakes, you haven’t had the most delicious.

 Uganda is a small country compared to most of the African countries but 26% of its land is occupied by water bodies.
-Lakes like Victoria, Kyoga, George, Edward and Albert are a source of various kinds of fish.
+Lakes like Victoria, Kyoga, George, Edward, and Albert are a source of various kinds of fish.
 Tilapia and Nile perch are the most common types of fish caught in Uganda.
-One Nile Perch can weigh up 200 kg.
+One Nile Perch can weigh up to 200 kg.